22 Sep Ankle Sprains: Causes, Rehab, and Treatment Strategies

 - Do you have tenderness/pain around your medial or lateral malleoli (the little bone bumps on either side of your ankle)?
 Specifically the backside of the bones?
 YES? –> GET AN XRAY

 - Do you have tenderness/pain around the base of the 5th metatarsal (bump on the lateral/outside portion of your foot; halfway between your heel and your little toe)?
 YES? –> GET AN XRAY

 - Do you have tenderness/pain around the navicular bone (bump on the medial/inside portion of your foot?)
 YES> –> GET AN XRAY

-Ankle Sprain Rehab Exercises
+Early Ankle Sprain Rehab Exercises

 Protection of the injured area immediately after an ankle sprain means that we should strive to not do any activities or movements that cause an increase in baseline pain levels.
-This means that the general rule of thumb for these exercises is only to move within your pain-free ranges!
+This means that the general rule of thumb for these exercises is only to move within your tolerable pain-free ranges!
 Because most ankle sprains involve the ligaments on the outside of the ankle, moving the ankle inwards will typically cause discomfort.
-This is because you are putting a little stretch on the injured ligament, so be cautious with the inward direction in the first week!
+This is because you are putting a little stretch on the injured ligament, so be cautious with the inward direction in the first week or so!

 Single Leg Balance

 Use Unstable Surfaces